jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

     Dˢ m (ms n g) ↦ Dˢ n g ↦ Dˢ (m + n) g

-We arrive at the finish line: our theorem that the addition of two Scott numerals produces the Scott numeral of the sum.
+We now arrive at the finish line: the addition of two Scott numerals produces the Scott numeral of the sum.

 ```
 plus[m,n] : ∀{m n : ℕ}{g : ℕ → Value}